 - If you have a fuse panel, unplug or switch off all appliances and electrical devices before you switch off the main power.

-- Walk around your property to see if trees are starting to grow in too close to overhead powerlines.
-Remember in the winter, evergreen branches hang much lower due to snow loading.
+- Walk around your property to see if trees are starting to grow too close to overhead powerlines.
+Remember that evergreen branches hang much lower in the winter due to snow loading.
 If you own the hydro poles on your property, hire a professional to trim the trees.
 If your utility owns the poles, let them know.

-If you’re planning to leave your electricity on over the winter, you should:
+If you plan to leave your electricity on over the winter:

 - Switch off the breakers at your main panel that supply power to any space heaters.
 If you have a fuse panel, unplug all space heaters.
 Otherwise they may turn on during cold weather.

-- Avoid the temptation to rely on space heaters in the pump pit for water systems that can’t be completely drained – unattended temporary space heaters represent a fire hazard.
+- Don't rely on space heaters in the pump pit for water systems that can’t be completely drained.
+Unattended temporary space heaters are a fire hazard.

-- Consider taking advantage of emerging technology such as remote control systems that monitor for flooding, freezing and fire as well as operate security lighting, control thermostat.
+- Consider new technology such as remote control systems.
+These allow you to check for flooding, freezing and fire as well as operate security lighting and control the thermostat.
 Some come with video systems that monitor for property security as well as snow loading.

-If you had your local utility disconnect the power to your dwelling for more than six months, you are required to have an ESA inspection before your local utility can restore power.
+Did your local utility disconnect the power to your dwelling more than six months ago?
+You must have an ESA inspection before your local utility can restore power.